-They all require, to a certain extent, introducing additional optics and increasing the complexity of the detectors.
-Injection of squeezed vacuum states of light has been realized in GEO 600 and was tested in one of the LIGO detectors.
+Injection of squeezed vacuum states of light (for the reduction of shot noise) has been implemented in GEO 600 [56, 14] and was tested in one of the LIGO detectors [13].
 In both cases only the shot noise was targeted, since radiation pressure noise was not an issue.
-This will change in all future GW detectors.
+This will change in future GW detectors.
 They will require filter cavities to avoid radiation pressure noise that is increased due to shot noise squeezing.
+Squeezed state injection, completed by filter cavities for the generation of frequency dependent squeezing and the mitigation of radiation pressure noise, is a potential technique for A+ and Voyager and beyond.
+All other approaches are potentially implementable on LIGO Cosmic Explorer but are too immature to be considered for A+ or Voyager.
+Intensive research and development is needed.